You might qualify for a premises liability case if you:

 Compensation Can Be More Than Just Money for Your Medical Bills

-It is understandable if one of your priorities in obtaining compensation is to get enough money to pay for your medical bills.
-However, you might be owed compensation for more than just the medical debts you are building.
+It is understandable you prioritize getting enough money to pay for your medical bills.
+However, you might get compensation for more than just the medical debts you are building.

 Your lawyer may be able to help you fight for compensation to cover other damages you experienced because of the accident, such as:

-- Income loss: if your injuries prevented you from working or continue to do so, you might be compensated for past and future income loss.
+- Income loss: if your injuries kept you from working, you might get compensation for past and future income loss.

 - Pain and suffering: this damage can apply to both the physical pain you felt from your injuries and the emotional anguish you experienced having to cope with them.
 This can also include the stress you endured trying to meet your financial demands.

-- Out–of-pocket medical expenses: you can be compensated for medical treatment costs, but did you know you could also be compensated for outside medical costs?
-If your healing process involved paying for medications, support devices (e.g., wheelchairs or crutches), and rehabilitation therapy, you may be compensated for these costs as well.
+- Out–of-pocket medical expenses: you can receive compensation for medical treatment costs.
+But did you know you could also get compensation for other costs?
+If your healing process involved paying for medications, support devices (e.g., wheelchairs or crutches), and rehabilitation therapy, your compensation can cover these costs as well.

-- Reduced earning capacity: if your injuries caused you to be temporarily or permanently disabled, you may be compensated for wages you lost due to your injuries forcing you to work in a lower-paying position or a different career altogether.
+- Reduced earning capacity: if your injuries caused temporary or permanent disability, you may receive compensation for wages you lost.
+You can also receive compensation if your injuries could have forced you to work in a lower-paying position or a different career altogether.